 San Francisco Team

-, Finance and Administration Manager
+, Director of Finance & Administration

-, Executive Director
+, Managing Director

-Before joining New Field as its first Associate Director in 2012, Jonathon was the Assistant Director of the Center for Agroecology and Sustainable Food Systems at the University of California, Santa Cruz.
+Before joining New Field in 2012, Jonathon was the Assistant Director of the Center for Agroecology and Sustainable Food Systems at the University of California, Santa Cruz.
 Prior to that, he was the Deputy Director of the Organic Farming Research Foundation in Santa Cruz.
 Jonathon’s professional experience also includes his work as a program specialist for agriculture and the environment in Africa at the Peace Corps headquarters, and staff agronomist for the Famine Early Warning System project, focusing on food security issues in the Sahel region of West Africa.
 During the 1990’s, Jonathon directed the Global Program of the Rodale Institute, an organic agriculture research and education organization that managed community-based projects in Senegal, Guatemala, Russia, and the U.S. Born and raised in the fruit belt of southwest Michigan, Jonathon earned degrees in forestry and agricultural education from Michigan State University, and in soil science from Texas A&M University.
 Jonathon had been a Peace Corps Volunteer in Burkina Faso in the late 1970’s, and later a Fulbright scholar conducting sociological research on soil management in the highlands of Guinea, West Africa.
 He speaks English and French.